 Use Scipioni's "OK test" to check out whether the scarf is a good size: "If the scarf is too thick to fit through the hole made by the pointer and thumb, like when making the OK sign with your hand, then it’s usually too thick to use in the hairstyle."

-Fishtail braids look impressive but are easier to do than most.
+Fishtail braids look impressive, as seen here on Laverne Cox, but are easier to do than most.
 Follow our simple instructions on how to do a fishtail:

 - "Use a product like Shooting Star Texture Meringue ($52) on wet hair to create your braid.
 This will help you have control over the hair so it can look precise and cool," says Gibson.

 - Brush your hair over to one side and begin to braid.
-As with #1, you can secure the hair into a ponytail for more ease, or keep it free for a less polished look.
+As with the rope braid, you can secure the hair into a ponytail for more ease, or keep it free for a less polished look.

 - Braid the hair in two sections, crisscrossing pieces for that tight, fishtail appearance.